 Yes.
 This is necessary to allow offline access to your Chrome device and to be able to unlock it.
 We have an API that SAML vendors can implement to remove the need for this confirmation step.

 If a user changes their password on another device, how do you make sure the Chrome device gets updated to unlock with the new password?

-We recommend you use the simple Update API which will notify our authentication server when a password is changed.
+We recommend you use the simple update method on our Directory API which will notify our authentication server when a password is changed.
+Enter the password value in the Request body.
 If the API is not used, the password change will be detected at the next online login flow.
 By default, the Chrome device will force an online sign in every 14 days even if the password didn't change.
 You can change this period in the Admin console by going to Device Management > Chrome Management > User Settings > Single Sign-On Online Login Frequency.